Liskov Substitution Principle Beyond Object-Oriented Languages: Functional Programming Perspectives

 Immutable Data Structures

-Functional programming promotes immutability, minimizing the risk of unintended side effects and facilitating reasoning about code behavior.
+Functional programming promotes immutability, minimizing the risk of unintended side effects and making it easier to reason about code behavior.
 Immutable data structures inherently preserve invariants, aligning closely with the principles of LSP.

 Conclusion